Updated: Dec 14, 2021

 -1 tbsp minced garlic

--handful of chopped curry leaves (optional)
+-handful of fresh chopped curry leaves (optional)

 Wash dhal three times, and add water.
 Add turmeric, salt, chilis if using.
 Skim off any foam that forms.
 Boil on medium heat for about one hour.